 You can tour the dining room, along with the living room, in this video:

 I collected the plaid runner and napkins from Homegoods over the course of a few years.
-I have also had the plaid napkins for years, but only 6.
-This year I lucked out and found 6 more and had the monogram matched by a local shop.
+I use them every year without fail.
+Nothing says classic Christmas like a tartan.

 The precious puppy salt and pepper shakers were from my mother in law’s late boyfriend’s home.
-He passed just before Thanksgiving after a long illness and we are honored to have these on our table now.
+He passed just before Thanksgiving last year and we love having this little memento of F.

-The bells were another new addition that I look forward to using in different ways over the years.
-I found them at Target the day before Thanksgiving.
-I thought of the saying “Every time a bell rings an angel gets his wings” and I thought of baby Matthew.
+The bells were a new addition last year that I look forward to using in different ways over the years.
+They remind me of the saying “Every time a bell rings an angel gets his wings” and make me think of baby Matthew.

 I did three mint julep cups with mini arrangements running down the table between the trees.
-I also reused the place cards I’ve had for years.
-I laminated them with the family names to use year after year!
-And I do!
+I picked up the cute tags on sale from Hester and Cook after the holidays last year.

 I don’t keep the table set like that in perpetuity, but I know readers like to see table settings for ideas.
 So do I!!
-This year it was all set for a neighbor luncheon and ornament exchange.
-It ended up being a glorious day so we dined on the porch.
-At least it looked pretty!
-My family of four sat down to it for Sunday Supper instead.
+This year it was all set for our family Thanksgiving.

 My favorite in this room is the nativity.
 It’s one of the very first Christmas decorations I ever purchased, over 20 years ago.
 It is so beautifully detailed and the manger has a small light that I love turning on in the evenings.